 Who is Sri Sathya Sai Baba?

 “I am God.
 And you too are God.
 The only difference between you and Me is that while I am aware of it, you are completely unaware.”
-This is the answer Bhagawan Sri Sathya Sai Baba gives to people who query Him about His identity and divinity.
+This is the answer Bhagawan Sri Sathya Sai Baba gives to people who often ask Him about His identity and divinity.
 This fundamental truth of man’s divine nature is at the heart of His message and mission.
 Indeed, in His discourses to devotees, He addresses them as “Embodiments of the Divine Atma”.
-All who experience His pure and selfless love, and benefit from His illuminating counsel, and witness His miraculous nature get a glimpse of the glory and majesty of God, and therefore of what one potentially and inherently is.
+All who experience His pure and selfless love, and benefit from His illuminating counsel,get a glimpse of the glory and majesty of God!

 Revealing the purpose of His Advent, Sai Baba has said that He has come to re-establish the rhythm of righteousness in the world and repair the ancient highway to God, which over the years has systematically deteriorated.
 In His own words, “This Sai has come in order to achieve the supreme task of uniting the entire mankind as one family through the bond of brotherhood, of affirming and illuminating the Atmic Reality (Atma – The Self) of each being, to reveal the Divine which is the basis on which the entire cosmos rests, and of instructing all to recognise the common Divine Heritage that binds man to man, so that man can rid himself of the animal and rise up to the Divine, which is the goal.”